 Last summer I came across my copy A Treasury of Prize Winning Filbert Recipes (1973) at a used bookstore on the Oregon Coast.
-It was in pristine condition and only two and a half dollars so I picked it up without paying much attention to the contents.
+Pristine condition and only two and a half dollars; I picked it up without paying much attention to the contents.
 It’s a slim paperback with hand-lettered calligraphy and amateurish pre-Photoshop cover art: a treasure chest filled with filberts with a collage of photographed dishes over top.
 There’s an image of what appears to be hazelnut-crusted salmon and what is either cookies or oysters.
 The contents are professionally typeset and smattered with fuzzy black and white images.

 The bulk of the recipes are for hazelnut cookies, with a dozen different sub-chapters for different cookie types (i.e. roll cookies, bar cookies, drop cookies, etc.) Many of them are variants on traditional cookies: chocolate chip cookies with hazelnuts, hazelnut sandies, you get the idea.
-With as often as I bake cookies it would take me a lifetime to get through them all, but I have a short list of three or four that I hope to get to this winter.
+I rarely bake these days, but I have a short list that I hope to get to this winter.
 But the fun part of the cookbook are the savory dishes.
-The Salads and Main Dishes chapter is criminally short, and weighted well in favor of salads.
-As with the cookie chapters, some are simple recipe variants (e.g. Waldorf Salad with Hazelnuts), but there are a dozen solid Main Dish recipes.
+The Salads and Main Dishes chapter is criminally short, with many more salads than main dishes.
+Like the cookie chapters, some are just “so-and-so Salad with Hazelnuts”, but there are a dozen solid Main Dish recipes.
 They’re not exactly pushing the envelope of culinary innovation, but they thoughtfully play to the strengths of the hazelnut.

 Fruit ‘N Filbert Pork Chops is easily my favorite recipe from A Treasury of Prize Winning Filbert Recipes, transforming a usually bland and dry pork loin into a delicious weeknight meal.
 The fruit is arguably central to the flavor profile, but the recipe still showcases the toasty bitterness of roasted hazelnuts.
 It’s also deliciously old school, centered around a giant hunk of protein but with a sticky sweet sensibility that’s long since gone out of vogue.
 The ingredient list is a love letter to the Pacific Northwest, and perfectly encapsulates both the time and place that A Treasury of Prize Winning Filbert Recipes comes from.

 Preparation is straightforward but benefits from advance planning.
-The filberts can be toasted several days ahead of time and stored in an airtight container, which will allow you to have Fruit ‘N Filbert Pork Chops on the table in about an hour.
+Toast the filberts several days ahead of time and store in an airtight container.
+This will allow you to have Fruit ‘N Filbert Pork Chops on the table in about an hour.
 Chop the onions and apples while you’re searing the pork loin to optimize things further.
 The original recipe calls for canned figs, which I haven’t seen on store shelves in decades.
 In the recipe below I’ve substituted fig preserves, which are available at most American grocery stores: a half cup of dried figs reconstituted in a quarter cup of boiling water would work as well.
 Canned plums might work in a pinch.

 There’s an awful lot going on in this dish, so keep the sides simple.
-Rice, barely, or couscous are perfectly suited to soak up the watery sauce.
-I served a simple coconut rice – basmati steamed with coconut milk and broth – which was bland on its own but seemed to complement the fruit sauce perfectly.
+Rice, barely, or couscous will soak up the watery sauce.
+I served a simple coconut rice – basmati steamed with coconut milk and broth.
+It was bland on its own but seemed to complement the fruit sauce perfectly.
 For the obligatory green veggie I served steamed sweet peas, and would also recommend fresh green beans or lightly steamed broccoli.
 Fresh tomatoes might also be an option in late summer, but avoid bitter greens or carrots.

 A Treasury of Prize Winning Filbert Recipes is generally available, used, on Amazon or elsewhere.
 Enjoy!